input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-Generalizing-Token-Transfer-From-Sidechain-to-Mainchain.md

-Then, we will create a token, say `ReleaseToken`, which will take as redeemer a Merkle proof, say `merkleProof`, which shows that the cbor of a `LockBoxMerkleTreeEntry`, say `lockBoxMerkleTreeEntry`, is in a Merkle root.
+Then, we will create a token, say `ReleaseToken`, which will take as redeemer a Merkle proof, say `merkleProof`, which shows that the cbor of a `LockBoxMerkleTreeEntry`, say `lockBoxMerkleTreeEntry`, is in a signed Merkle root.
 Using the `lockBoxMerkleTreeEntry`, this token will mint only if the following are all satisfied.